Overview

 {

-"text": "Found 2 conversation(s) matching 'project alpha':\n1. conversation:project_alpha_planning\n2. conversation:project_alpha_review"
+"text" : "Found 2 conversation(s) matching 'project alpha': \n 1. conversation:project_alpha_planning \n 2. conversation:project_alpha_review"

 }